-Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance in Accordance with OMB Circular A-133
+Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance

-We have audited Southeast, Inc. and Affiliates' compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Southeast, Inc. and Affiliates' major federal programs for the year ended June 30, 2014.
+We have audited Southeast, Inc. and Affiliates' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Southeast, Inc. and Affiliates' major federal programs for the year ended June 30, 2015.
 Southeast, Inc. and Affiliates' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

 Southeast, Inc. and Affiliates includes Alternative Lifestyles, Inc., the financial statements of which were audited by us as a separate component and thus was excluded from our auditing procedures considered for federal award compliance.
-Alternative Lifestyles, Inc. did not have an audit in accordance with the OMB Circular A-133 Compliance Supplement because the federal awards were less than the amount that obligates such an audit.
+Alternative Lifestyles, Inc. did not have an audit in accordance with the OMB Compliance Supplement because the federal awards were less than the amount that obligates such an audit.